Team Budgets (Erin-Hillsburgh Minor Hockey Association)

-To meet the financial needs of the team, it is critical that teams elect or appoint a team Manager, Treasurer (role can be filled by Manager) and Parent Liaison as soon as practical.
+To meet the financial needs of the team, it is critical that teams elect or appoint a team Manager as soon as practical after Team is formed.

 Each rep/select team is responsible for opening and maintaining a bank account to manage the revenue and expenses of the team for the season.
-All team bank accounts must be closed at the completion of the hockey season and any surplus is to be distributed equally to the player parents.
+All team bank accounts must be at zero balance at the completion of the hockey season (and no later than April 30th) and any surplus is to be distributed equally to the player parents.
+The account will remain dormant until the next year’s team is formed.

 Details

-- The team Manager opens a team bank account at the beginning of the season in the team name, e.g. EH Devils Peewee BB.
-The Manager will require a letter from the VP Administration stating permission to open the account and identifying the full name of each signing person.
+1. The team Manager re-opens the team bank account once the team is formed in the team name, e.g. EH Devils U15.
+The Manager will require a letter from the Treasurer stating permission to re-open the account, and identifying the full name and address of each signing person (Signatory) They will also need to know if you and the Signatory are RBC clients.

-- A ‘committee’ consisting of the team Treasurer (Manager) and the Parent Liaison control the team funds.
+2. The Manager controls the team funds, supported as needed by the Signatory.
 These individuals are the signing officers on the bank account and both sign all cheques.
-NOTE: Coaching staff are not to have signing authority on team accounts.
+NOTE: Coaching staff or their relations are not to have signing authority on team accounts.

-- All team funds are deposited and paid through the team bank account and the team Treasurer maintains a record of all bank activity.
+3. All team funds are deposited and paid through the team bank account and the team Manager maintains a record of all bank activity.

-- The team Treasurer should not accept cash without giving a receipt detailing who the cash was received from and what it was provided for.
+5. The team Manager should not accept cash without giving a receipt detailing who the cash was received from and what it was provided for.

-- The team Treasurer is required to submit a statement of actual revenue and expenses (using the EHMHA Rep/Select Statement of Revenue and Expenses template) to the EHMHA Treasurer twice a season – once as of December 31stof the current season and once following the end of the season, no later than April 30th which is the fiscal year end of the Association.
+6. The team Manager is required to submit a statement of actual revenue and expenses (using the EHMHA Rep/Select Statement of Revenue and Expenses template) to the EHMHA Treasurer twice a season – once as of December 31st of the current season and once following the end of the season, no later than April 30th which is the fiscal year end of the Association.
 A final bank statement showing an account balance of zero must accompany the statement of revenue and expenses submitted at the end of the season.

 Team Budget Guidelines